TrellixVulnTeam/swahilipython_SCMU/Doc/library/gc.rst

 .. function:: collect(generation=2)

    With no arguments, run a full collection.
-The optional argument *generation* may be an integer specifying which generation to collect (from 0 to 2).
+The optional argument *generation* may be an integer specifying which generation to collect (kutoka 0 to 2).
 A :exc:`ValueError` is raised if the generation number  is invalid.
 The number of unreachable objects found is returned.